A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Percent-level effect for wide binaries

 \section{Percent-level effect for wide binaries}

-Since the field equations of MOND are inherently non-linear, the environment of a system can affect its internal dynamics.
+The field equations of MOND are inherently non-linear.
+As a result, the environment of a system can affect its internal dynamics.
 This is the so-called External Field Effect (EFE) and it violates the Strong Equivalence Principle.
-For us, the important thing is that single-field and two-field versions of MOND do not produce the same EFE \citep{Milgrom2009b}.
+A version of this EFE also exists in AeST because its field equations share the same type of non-linearity.
+For us, the important thing is that the single-field limit $m_\times \to \infty$ and the two-field limit $m_\times \to 0$ of AeST do not produce the same EFE \citep{Milgrom2009b}.

 One particular type of system where the EFE is important are wide binaries \citep[see, for example, ][]{Hernandez2012,Banik2015,Banik2018,Pittordis2019,Hernandez2022}.
-Intriguingly, recent observational studies of wide binaries are getting close to percent-level accuracy in acceleration \citep{Pittordis2023,Hernandez2023,Chae2023}.
+Intriguingly, recent observational studies of wide binaries are getting close to percent-level accuracy in acceleration \citep{Pittordis2023,Hernandez2023,Chae2023,Chae2023b,Banik2023}.
 Thus, even small differences in what AeST predicts compared to other models can be important.

-As discussed in Sec.~\ref{sec:scale}, the two-field limit $m_\times \to 0$ of AeST is the relevant one for wide binaries.
+As discussed in Sec.~\ref{sec:scale}, wide binaries satisfy $m_\times l \ll 1$ and $l \ll r_c$.
+Thus, the relevant limit of AeST is the two-field limit $m_\times \to 0$ with a negligible ghost condensate density $\rho_c$.
 Previous works have not considered this two-field version of MOND, focusing on other models such as that obtained in the $m_\times \to \infty$ limit of AeST \citep[i.e. AQUAL,][]{Banik2015, Banik2018}.
 Thus, any difference between these two limits indicates that the AeST prediction for wide binaries deviates from what previous studies considered.
 In this regard, a more general point is that different models that reproduce the same basic tenets of MOND, such as being able to explain the RAR, may differ in their secondary predictions such as the size of the EFE \citep{Milgrom2014, Milgrom2023}.

 As we will now show, there can indeed be percent-level differences between the single-field and and two-field limits of AeST.
 However, there's also reason to be careful with quantitative statements.
 As we will argue, in the two-field limit, wide binaries are much more sensitive to the details of the local Galactic field than in the single-field limit.
 Any quantitative statement about the difference between these two limits must be understood to be relative to a particular model of the Milky Way and it is plausible that different Milky Way models erase or significantly enhance the percent-level differences mentioned above.